Lucasvdm/WOLAP/docs/changelist.md

 ## Your Family's Farm (Starting Zone)
 - The gifts you receive from your parents are no longer class-dependent or by choice, they're just one check location each
   - Dad's check is in addition to always receiving the snake briefcase
-- You now have to talk to your Mom (not just your Dad) before leaving the family farm, so you can't miss the check from her - and to not be rude
+- You now have to talk to your Mom (not just your Dad) before leaving the family farm, so you can't miss the check from her - and because it's very rude
-  - This also prevents you from missing out on the checks that replace the other "books" you don't get from her.
+  - This also prevents you from missing out on the checks that replace the other books she offers, the ones you don't choose.
 These would normally be split up between Breadwood Trading Post and Buttonwillow's Store, and wouldn't spawn if you skipped your Mom completely.
 They are now guaranteed shop checks.
 - You are now forced to skip the Boring Springs tutorial, proceeding directly to Dirtwater.
 There have also been several changes to the process of skipping the tutorial:
   - Hard mode is no longer chosen here
-  - The choices you'd normally make when skipping the tutorial (your horse, pardner, etc.) are no longer affected by what you've unlocked in the tutorial in previous playthroughs
+  - The choices you'd normally make when skipping the tutorial (your horse, pardner, etc.) are no longer limited by what you've unlocked in the tutorial in previous playthroughs
   - You can no longer choose Gary as your pardner (he changes a bunch of logic throughout the game, so he's currently unsupported)
   - Your horse/pardner are mostly a cosmetic choice -- the handful of cases where it would lock you out of a check, or be required for one, have been changed
   - You are granted both Honorable and Ruthless, so you're always free to choose either of those options when they appear